Make our campus your new home.

-All residence hall rooms accommodate 1-4 people and have Internet and
+All residence hall rooms accommodate 1-4 people and have both wired and wireless internet and

-students may keep their belongings in their room.
+students may keep their belongings in their room as long as they are returning to the room for spring semester.
 To find the current cost for housing options, please visit the Business Office website.

 Otterbein has the following types of accommodations for students:

 Traditional Residence halls